rayheberer/rayheberer.ai/content/post/SC2-lessons.md

 #### 10. Fixed Q targets stabilize value learning.

-One piece of RL know-how that I got to acquire firsthand was the motivation for using fixed network to calculate target values used in training the network used to inform the policy.
-Seeing my unit beeline for some corner at the beginning of each episode and stay there happily really drove home the fact that DQNs tend to overestimate values in a personal and visceral way.
-Later, seeing my agent finding by accident a high value associated with one or two edges of a beacon, but failing to learn that just moving to the center would be the best thing to do, informed my decision to raise the minimum probability of taking random actions.
+One piece of RL know-how that I got to acquire firsthand was the motivation behind using fixed network to calculate target values used in training the network used to inform the policy.
+Seeing my unit beeline for some corner at the beginning of each episode and stay there happily really drove home the fact - in a personal and visceral way - that DQNs tend to overestimate values.

+Later, seeing my agent incidentally finding a high value associated with one or two edges of a beacon, but failing to learn that just moving to the center would be the best thing to do, informed my decision to raise the minimum probability of taking random actions for a later run.
 This concept has also provided me with a logical jump-off point for exploring double/dueling DQNs, which I plan to get into soon.

 ---